Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Numerical Examples

-Table~\ref{tbl:computation} reports the number of GFlops, iterations required for the Krylov solver to converge, and run time using the partitions on the 30 networks.
-For all values of $k$, the selected metrics for the partitions $P^\prime(G)$ and $P^\prime(F)$ are roughly the same.
-An interesting observation is that even though the cuts of $P^\prime(F)$ are three times larger than those of $P^\prime(G)$ in the case of the uniform mesh, the run times are only slightly larger.
+Table~\ref{tbl:computation} reports the number of GFlops, iterations required for the Krylov solver to converge, and wall-clock run time using the partitions on the 30 networks.
+For all values of $k$, the selected metrics for the partitions $P(G)$ and $P(F)$ are roughly the same.
+An interesting observation is that even though the cuts of $P(F)$ are three times larger than those of $P(G)$ in the case of the uniform mesh, the run times are only slightly larger.
 Due to the fewer degrees of freedom in the variable mesh than the uniform mesh, the number of FLOPS, iterations, and solve time are lower than those reported for the uniform mesh.
-In general, the FLOPS and number of iterations are comparable between $P^\prime(G)$ and $P^\prime(F)$.
-However, the run times for $P^\prime(F)$ are slower than for $P^\prime(G)$.
-This slight slow down is likely related to aforementioned issues with the constrained cut location of $P^\prime(F)$.
+In general, the FLOPS and number of iterations are comparable between $P(G)$, $P(F)$ and $P(F/G)$.
+However, the run times for $P(F)$ are slightly slower than for $P(G)$.
+This slight slow down is likely related to aforementioned issues with the constrained cut location of $P(F)$.
+Note that the run times of $P(F/G)$ are comparable to $P(G)$.